 Opals vary widely in body color, with white the most common.
 Black is considered the most valuable as it enhances and accentuates the play of color.
 Fire Opal (yellow, orange or red), is often faceted and can resemble Ruby.
 Green and Blue Opals are very rare.

-are relatively soft gemstones.
+Special care should be taken when wearing Opals because they are prone to scratching and chipping because they are relatively soft gemstones.
 Always avoid sudden temperature changes with Opals as this can cause the stone to crack or craze.
 Opals are composed of a small percentage of water, therefore, one should be careful not to allow them to freeze of dry out.
 Cleaning should be done with room temperature water and a mild detergent.
 A soft brush or cloth can be used safely.

 Tanzanite